HuskyDG/huskydg.github.io/vmos/geektool/README.md

 How `su` work is letting apps run a new process in root shell launched by `daemonsu`, `su` cannot work if there are no daemon process.

+### SUHide

+SUHide app is modified version of RootCloak with my custom code that it will prevent apps from detecting su binary.

+`su` binary will be moved to `/dev/$random_str` and remove `/dev/$random_str` folder from `PATH` variable of chosen apps

+These thing can also be hidden: Busybox installed to `/dev/$random_str` and Xposed Framework (not sure, except Xposed Installer app)

 ### **Shizuku**

 Launch `shizuku_server` in virtual machine automatically every boot without rooting or connecting to wifi adb.